Fermi surface expansion above critical temperature in a Hund ferromagnet

-\paragraph{Discussion.} Recently, unusual metallic behaviors have been reported under the strong FM fluctuations~\cite{Shen_2020,Xu_2017,Xu_2020} as is mentioned in the introduction.
-Whereas these studies consider the coupling between the itinerant fermions to critical spin systems, our study suggests that the $d$-electron systems represented by the multiorbital Hubbard model may offer another excellent playground to study such exotic correlation effects.
-Although there exits a FM fluctuating regime~\cite{Honerkamp_2001,Katanin_2003} in the single-orbital Hubbard model with a large $t'$ around 50 \% hole doping, the correlation effect is rather weak due to the small electron density (see Fig.~\ref{Fig_1orb_FM} in SM).
-This suggests that Hund's ferromagnets in the strong coupling regime, where unscreened large local moments are fluctuating above $T_c$, are suitable to see the effect clearly.
+\paragraph{Discussion.} Recently, unusual metallic behaviors have been reported under strong FM fluctuations~\cite{Shen_2020,Xu_2017,Xu_2020} as is mentioned in the introduction.
+Whereas these studies consider the coupling of itinerant fermions to critical spin systems, our study suggests that the $d$-electron systems represented by the multiorbital Hubbard model may offer another excellent playground to study unusual metallic behaviors subject to FM fluctuations.
+Although there exists a FM fluctuating regime~\cite{Honerkamp_2001,Katanin_2003} in the single-orbital Hubbard model with a large $t'$ around 50 \% hole doping, the correlation effect is rather weak due to the small electron density (see Fig.~\ref{Fig_1orb_FM} in SM).
+This suggests that Hund's ferromagnets in the strong coupling regime, where unscreened large local moments are fluctuating above $T_{\rm C}$, are suitable to see the FS expansion clearly.

-Indeed, at both fillings ($n=1.9$ and $n=1.5$), if we switch off Hund's coupling with keeping $U$ values, significant nonlocal correlations cannot be seen anymore.
-This assures that the local Hund's coupling forming large unscreened local moments plays a decisive role in giving nonlocal electron correlations.

-In the case of Hund's metal discussed by the single-site DMFT, a Fermi-liquid behavior recovers at very low temperatures~\cite{Georges_2013,Stadler_2015}.
-On the other hand, in the present cDMFT study, the divergence of the self-energy becomes significant as $T$ decreases (Fig.~\ref{Fig_Ising_n1.5_Sigma_00} in SM).
-Thus, the present bad metallic behavior at finite temperatures may persist down to low temperatures, and a non-Fermi liquid phase may emerge at $T=0$.
+The present cDMFT results go beyond the conventional Hund's metal picture discussed within the DMFT.
+The strongly momentum-dependent self-energy modifies the effective dispersion and brings about the momentum-space electron redistribution through producing the incoherent spectral weight.
+Furthermore, in contrast with the DMFT result, in which a Fermi-liquid behavior recovers at very low temperatures~\cite{Georges_2013,Stadler_2015}, the divergence of the self-energy at ${\bf k}=(0,0)$ becomes significant as $T$ decreases (Fig.~\ref{Fig_Ising_n1.5_Sigma_00} in SM).
+Thus, the present bad metallic behavior at finite temperatures may persist down to low temperatures, and a non-Fermi liquid phase, which cannot be connected adiabatically to the Fermi-liquid fixed point, may emerge at $T=0$.

 \paragraph{Summary.}